adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Inventory
 =========

-All fields for coins, magic items, Inventory persist after page refresh
+As a player, all fields for coins, magic items, and inventory persist after I refresh the browser

-Total weight calculated correctly for magic items, inventory, and coinsl
+As a player, I can view total weight for magic items

+As a player, I can view total weight for inventory

+As a player, I can view total weight for coins

 Magic items name field auto-completes with OGL data and the remaining fields pre-populate

 Inventory items name field auto-completes with OGL data and the remaining fields pre-populate

-Magic items can be added, deleted, and edited

-Inventory items can be added, deleted, and edited
+As a player, I can add a magic item

+As a player, I can delete a magic item

+As a player, I can edit a magic item

+As a player, I can an item to my inventory

+As a player, I can delete to my inventory

+As a player, I can edit my intentory

 If no magic items are in table, clicking the first row will trigger add modal